RigidSeine/TenkiAme/TenkiAme_Notes.md

     - To force this, you can run ```sudo service nginx restart``` which should create the file
     - Then you can run ```sudo nginx -s reload -t``` as a test.
     - And finally run the command again without the `-t` modifier.
 Then check the website out on your browser using either the IP address or domain name.
-##Problems encountered:
+## Problems encountered:
  - Error 504 Gateway Time-out or Error 500 after final step
    -  Make sure `proxy_pass http://localhost:5000;` in the `sites-available/default` file align with the port opened in the `launchSettings.json` file.

- #Reverse Proxy
+ # Reverse Proxy
- - A proxy server that appears to be an ordinary web server, but acutally acts as an intermediary that forwards the client's request to to one or more ordinary web servers.
+ - A proxy server that appears to be an ordinary web server, but actually acts as an intermediary that forwards the client's request to to one or more ordinary web servers.